todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 * Protect our employees and our business interests
 * Act in compliance with law as well as with internal and external regulations
 * Provide transparency to the decision makers on what and how much of the companies' code and IP will be affected by the publication
+* The contributions shall not harm the business strategy of other parts of the company
 * All the contributions shall be made with the “company” e-mail (similar for the GitHub activity) so that all contributions of the company can be identified easily
 * Respect the rules and customs of the OSS ecosystem and of the target OSS project